MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/update-automation.md

     export STRATEGYID=<strategy-id>
     ```

-* You need Azure CLI version 2.58.0 or later installed.
+* You need Azure CLI version 2.61.0 or later installed.
 To install or upgrade, see [Install the Azure CLI][azure-cli-install].

-* You also need the `fleet` Azure CLI extension, which you can install by running the following command:
+* You also need the `fleet` Azure CLI extension version 1.3.0 or later, which you can install by running the following command:

   ```azurecli-interactive
   az extension add --name fleet